-For example, to shoot the sunrise you need to be on location well before dawn.
-If you stay in motels (seldom found in the wilderness) you need to set your alarm for very early indeed, for it's often a long drive to where you want to be when the sun comes up.
-Similarly, if you shoot the sunset, you'll frequently find yourself driving home in darkness, arriving back at the motel long after the restaurants have closed.
+It's not as easy as it looks.
+Let's say you want to shoot the sunrise.
+You need to be on location and ready to shoot well before dawn.
+If you stay in motels, you need to set your alarm for very early indeed, for it's often a long drive to the location.
+At the other end of the day, if you shoot the sunset, you'll find yourself facing a long drive home in the dark, arriving back at the motel long after the restaurants have closed.

 Frito lets me sleep right at the location.
 When my alarm goes off, it's just in time for sunrise.
 I peek out my curtains and if it looks promising, I'm out the door immediately.
 If the sky looks uninteresting, I can roll over and go back to sleep.

 And, of course, Frito is the restaurant, too.
 If I need to wait for better light, I can make coffee.
 In fact, I can make breakfast.
 Let's have porridge!